dyeramosu/AC215_snapnutrition/README.md

 ### Frontend

-We started developing a user friendly frontend web app based on the React framework.
+We started developing a user-friendly frontend web app based on the React framework.
 The app is being designed with the user in mind with a simple interface for a user to select or drag and drop a picture of a plate of food and immediately receive and estimate of the macronutrients from our predictive model.